DisnakeDev/disnake/docs/api/events.rst

     Called when a :class:`Guild` adds or removes :class:`Emoji`.

-    This requires :attr:`Intents.guild_expressions` to be enabled.
+    This requires :attr:`Intents.expressions` to be enabled.

     :param guild: The guild who got their emojis updated.
     :type guild: :class:`Guild`